 “Management need to look at how they can help Australian nurses through better workforce planning and management to alleviate the stresses currently being experienced,” he said.

-“They need to listen to the voice of the nurse and look for ways to work together so that the projections of 2020 don’t
+“They need to listen to the voice of the nurse and look for ways to work together so that the projections of 2020 don’t become a reality.”